Vast collections of information are stored in HTML files distributed over millions

 can be accessed via XPath or XQuery expressions Chamberlin et al. (2004), allowing for

-easy retrieval of reviews of games of certain types or according to certain criteria such as
+easy retrieval of reviews of games of certain types or according to certain criteria

 genre, price, and score.
 While the original structure of the Mag'64 Web site offered access to the review based on either the video game system